 - a.
-An employee who is a member of the National Guard.
-Armed Forces or reserve component of the Armed Forces of the United States shall be re-employed in accordance with whatever law or laws are in effect and which apply to his particular circumstances.
+An employee who is a member of the National Guard, Armed Forces, or reserve component of the Armed Forces of the United States shall be re-employed in accordance with whatever law or laws are in effect and which apply to his particular circumstances.
 The time given to attend required drills shall be in addition to regular vacation leave. - b.
-Employees will receive their regular pay, without deduction for their military pay, for up to two weeks per year of annual field training. - b.
+Employees will receive their regular pay, without deduction for their military pay, for engagement in Federal active duty as authorized by law. - b.
 Official orders will be presented to the department head by the employee immediately upon their receipt. - c.
 Military leave will take precedence over normal vacation requests when department staffing requirements are considered - d.
-At the end of annual field training, the employee shall report to work following the last day necessary to travel from the training site to the place of employment.
+At the end of Federal active duty, the employee shall report to work following the last day necessary to travel from the training site to the place of employment.
 An employee failing to promptly return to work will be subject to the rules of conduct and discipline with respect to absence from scheduled work.